randimays/codeup.dev/README.md

 This is my personal repository of web exercises I've completed during my amazing time at Codeup!

-I am adding new text to the README file.
+Adding new text to the README.md